67: No Such Thing As The Hoo-Hah Monologues

 Andy, most of the words Andy uses, I think.

-Well, there is a word which I do really like, and it's, you know, megalomania is sort of it being insanely thinking you're all powerful.
-And, and you know, getting it.
+Well, there is a word which I do really like, and it's, you know, megalomania is sort of being sort of insanely thinking you're all powerful, and you know, getting it.

 There is a corresponding word called micromania, which is a tendency to constantly belittle oneself.